Lake County Indiana assistance programs.

 Good Samaritan Food Pantry.
 This distribution center is located in Rensselaer.
 Dial (219) 866-4515.
 Call for canned good and other support.

 Holy Rosary Roman Catholic Church Food Pantry - Gary Indiana.
 (219) 944-1084.
 This center may also provide free holiday meals and other basic needs, such as clothing.

 More non-profit pantries and soup kitchens are also in the region.
 Find information and locations of additional Lake County Indiana food banks.
 Thousands of residents receive food, bread, vegetables, and other groceries from the facilities every year.

 Legal aid in Lake County Indiana

 Indiana Legal Services - Gary County and Merrillville provides civil legal services, free legal advice, representation, and other aid to poor people in cases of domestic violence, housing disputes, foreclosure prevention, public entitlements and consumer issues.
-Click here to learn more on Indiana legal programs, or dial (219) 886-3161.
+Click here to learn more on Indiana free legal programs, or dial (219) 886-3161.